 Where: 7201 E Green Lake Dr. N

 Well Seattle, there you have it.
-We hope that you get out there and watch the Orionid meteor shower in all it’s glory.
+Keep in mind, there are many places to watch meteor showers and the further out of the city you can get, the better.
+That being said, we hope that you get out there and watch the Orionid meteor shower in all its glory.